Cars Brands that start with B

 BFA (Bolle & Fiedler) Logo

-The German car manufacturer BFA, later known as Bolle & Fiedler, began producing cars from 1923 to 1926.
-The company was based in Berlin-Charlottenburg.
-It produces sports cars with three-cylinder engines under the BFA brand and several racing cars with six-cylinder two-stroke engines.
-Preserved information about the participation of one of them in the Berlin AVUS in 1923 with photographs.
-Subsequently, the brand was renamed Bolle & Fiedler and became an engine manufacturing plant.
+German automobile manufacturer BFA, later known as Bolle & Fiedler, began producing cars from 1923 to 1926.
+The company was based in the city of Berlin-Charlottenburg.
+It produced sports cars with three-cylinder engines under the BFA brand and a few racing cars with six-cylinder two-stroke engines.
+Information about the participation of one of them in the Berlin AVUS in 1923 with photos has been preserved.
+The brand was later renamed Bolle & Fiedler and became an engine factory.

 BharatBenz